 Despite a brilliant beginning, Nesbo’s ‘The Thrust’ ended up three stars for me.

 I haven’t read many of Jo Nesbo’s books probably because of gory details when it comes to violence especially the killings in his writing.
-The Thrust was no different when it comes to gruesome details of killings of victims but otherwise, it was a brilliant book until the author get caught in prolonging the suspense element toward the end and ended up adding a-bit-of-too-many twists to the plot that it all seemed forced, stretched far beyond incredibility.
+The Thrust was no different when it comes to gruesome details of killings of victims, but otherwise it was a brilliant book until the author get caught in prolonging the suspense element toward the end and ended up adding a-bit-of-too-many twists to the plot.
+The result: it all seemed forced, stretched beyond incredibility.

 But Nesbo didn’t stop just there.
-After all the not-so-believable twists and turns and revelation of real culprit, he threw in another culprit in the end (There is this vampirist; the puppet and then there is this puppet master.
-I don’t want to spoil it for future readers but those who have read it know what I mean.)
+After all the not-so-believable twists and the final revelation, he threw in another culprit in the end (There is this vampirist; the puppet and then there is this puppet master.
+I don’t want to spoil it for future readers, but those who have read it would know what I mean.)

 The last 60-70 pages are totally unnecessary.
 Instead of tidying up, these last pages emphasized all the loose ends in the plot.
 The ending could have been cleaner, sharper, to-the-point and thus, not spoiling the brilliancy of this multi layered story.

 Neena lives in Edmonton, Canada with her husband, two children, a highly energetic German Shepherd, and a lifetime collection of her favorite books.

 A hermit at heart, she’s a permissive mother, a reluctant housekeeper, a superb cook, and a hard-core reader.

 Want to know more about Tied to Deceit?
 Check here